 3. Resize and Move the Piano

 When the piano image loads in, it will be quite large, and probably not in the exact spot we would like it to be.
-Resize the piano by changing the “size” field to 70, and click and drag the piano to put it in the top center of your screen.
+Resize the piano by changing the “size” field to 70 (or another size of your choosing), and click and drag the piano to put it in the top center of your screen.
 Refer to the image above to know what the end product should look like.

 4. Load in the Notes